ever-been/everDoc/src/book/markdown/services.md

 All pages are inherited from `cz.cuni.mff.d3s.been.Page` class.
 This class contains injected BeenApiService from which you can obtain BeenApi through which you can manage the BEEN framework.
 Layout is defined in `cz.cuni.mff.d3s.been.web.components.Layout` component and all JavaScript and CSS can be found in `src/main/webapp` subdirectory of web-interface module.

 #### Connecting WI to the cluster
 Web interface is connected to the cluster using Hazelcast native client.
-It means that the WI does not store any data and does not manage any keys of Hazelcast maps.
+It means that the WI does not store any data and does not manage any keys of Hazelcast maps. ty